 The Trustees regularly undertake a review of the risks to which the Association is exposed and ensure that systems are in place to mitigate their impact.
-A detailed Risk Assessment Review is undertaken at each meeting of the Executive Committee and of the Cabinet covering (1) Governance (2) Operational (3) Financial (4) Environmental, External Factors, Reputation, and (5) Compliance (law and regulations).
+A detailed Risk Assessment Review is undertaken at each meeting of the Cabinet covering (1) Governance (2) Operational (3) Financial (4) Environmental, External Factors, Reputation, and (5) Compliance (law and regulations).

-Key risks for the charity include (1) potential impact on the use of the Gideon name/emblem in the UK resulting from the separation of GideonsUK from the international Gideon Association (2) the cessation/slowdown of fundraising (3) the loss of key management.
+Key risks for the charity include (1) potential impact from introducing a new name/emblem in the UK resulting from the separation of GideonsUK from the international Gideon Association (2) the cessation/slowdown of fundraising (3) the loss of key management.

-The measures that have been undertaken to address these risks are (1) appropriate legal advice has and will continue to be obtained, including support from a Trademark Attorney in relation to registering GideonsUK as a trademark (2) to ensure we have a broad range of areas from which we raise funds - these include members, Friends of GideonsUK, churches and more recently, in order to supplement fundraising from these traditional areas of giving, we have started making applications to Grant Making Trusts; (3) the systems/processes that are in place are known by other members of staff to ensure many tasks could be quickly undertaken without handover training, if such a situation arose.
+The measures that have been undertaken to address these risks are (1) appropriate legal advice has and will continue to be obtained; and a communication strategy will be implemented to share the new name with Friends, churches and other supporters, establishments where Scriptures are placed, etc. (2) to ensure we have a broad range of areas from which we raise funds - these include members, Friends of GideonsUK and churches (3) that the systems/processes in place are known by other members of staff to ensure many tasks could be quickly undertaken without handover training, if such a situation arose.